vedantlohan247/pwn.college_vedant/hello_hacker.md

 ## My solve
 **Flag:** `pwn.college{Y4eSgX4kV8jigZ6imOCXL_EVkgs.QX4YjM1wSM3kjNzEzW}`

-The command line begin with name of the command followed by arguments seperated by spaces, in this case the command was hello and the argument was hackers.
+The command line begins with name of the command followed by arguments seperated by spaces, in this case the command was hello and the argument was hackers.

 ```bash
 hacker@hello~intro-to-arguments:~$ hello hackers
 ```
 ## What I learned
-Every command line begin wit a program name or command followed by argumets or paramenters seperated by spaces.
+Every command line begins with a program name or command followed by argumets or paramenters seperated by spaces.

 ## References
 https://www.youtube.com/watch?v=g_85EVO3IC0&list=PL-ymxv0nOtqqRAz1x90vxNbhmSkeYxHVC